Moorestown Friends School

-Moorestown Friends School (MFS) is a private, coeducational Quaker day school in Moorestown, New Jersey, United States.
+Moorestown Friends School (MFS) is a private, coeducational Quaker day school in Moorestown, in Burlington County, in the U.S. state of New Jersey.

-As of the 2019–20 school year, the school had an enrollment of 652 students (plus 43 in PreK) and 74.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.8:1.
-The school's student body was 54.8% (357) White, 17.6% (115) Asian, 13.5% (88) Black, 9.7% (63) two or more races, 3.8% (25) Hispanic, 0.3% (2) American Indian / Alaska Native and 0.3% (2) Native Hawaiian / Pacific Islander.
+As of the 2023–24 school year, the school had an enrollment of 552 students (plus 45 in PreK) and 76.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.3:1.

 The school has been accredited by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools since 1991.
 MFS is also a member of the New Jersey Association of Independent Schools and the Association of Delaware Valley Independent Schools.
 The Head of school is Julia de la Torre.

 Awards and recognition

 During the 1991–92 school year, Moorestown Friends Lower School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 In 2007, Barbara Quinn Kreider, former chair of the science department and chemistry teacher, was recognized as the New Jersey parochial school teacher of the year, after her successful freshmen science program was rated number one in the country.
 In 2020, the Philadelphia Eagles selected Michael Omilian, upper school math teacher and Scheduling Director, as an Axalta All-Pro Teacher; he was one of 10 teachers in the Greater Philadelphia area to be recognized.

 Historian James C. Scott dedicated his 1990 book Domination and the Arts of Resistance to Moorestown Friends School.